 Who walks in His ways.

 a.
-Blessed is everyone who fears the LORD: The proper honor and respect the creature owes to the Creator is described as the beginning of wisdom in many places (Psalm 111:10, Job 28:28, Proverbs 1:7 and 9:10, and Ecclesiasts 12:13).
+Blessed is every one who fears the LORD: The proper honor and respect the creature owes to the Creator is described as the beginning of wisdom in many places (Psalm 111:10, Job 28:28, Proverbs 1:7 and 9:10, and Ecclesiastes 12:13).
 It is to be expected that such wise living brings a blessing.

 i.
 “Blessed above all the sons of men, and the author of blessing to them all, was the man Christ Jesus, because above them all, and for them all, he feared, he loved, and he obeyed.”
 (Horne)

 b.
-Blessed is every one: This blessing is universal.
-All who will honor and respect God receive this.
+Blessed is every one: This blessing is available to all who will honor and respect God.
 It isn’t dependent on race, class, education, or even intelligence.

 i.
 “Happiness belongeth not to the rich, the powerful, and the prosperous as such; but in every state and condition, blessed is the man that ‘feareth Jehovah.’”
 (Horne)

 c.
-Who walks in His ways: This explains what the Psalmist meant by the fear of the LORD.
-It wasn’t fundamentally a matter of having certain feelings toward God, but of a life of obedience.
+Who walks in His ways: This explains what the psalmist meant by the fear of the LORD.
+It wasn’t fundamentally a matter of having certain feelings toward God, but a matter of a life of obedience.

 i.
 “The deepest and central truth concerning him is that he fears Jehovah.
 The reality of that fear is seen in that he walks in the ways of Jehovah.
 Such a man is indeed blessed, that is, happy, in the true sense of that word.”
 (Morgan)